sean3939/santas-little-helper-hackathon/README.md

 3. Run `npm run dev` to start the sleigh.

 ### Note
   - There is a repo-export feature directly in the application given the need to export it from its original Google AI studio environment to allow for local use.
-Kept it for posterity.
+Hid the button, but didn't really get rid of anything else.
+At least Gemini was smart enough to avoid the recursive nature of the export function by not including its own code in the exportable code.
 ***
 *Built for the 🎄 🎄 December 2025 Hackathon.
 Use this technology responsibly—only Santa has the final say.* 🎅✨